Thorngate, South Australia

 Thorngate, an inner northern suburb of Adelaide, South Australia, falls within the City of Prospect.
 The suburb is mostly residential within a small area and has well established streets providing connectivity to greater metropolitan Adelaide.

-Located just 3.3 kilometres from Adelaide's CBD, Thorngate is considered one of South Australia's most desirable suburbs.
-With an average property price of $1,954,000, its appeal comes from its close location to the city, low-density housing, and well-preserved heritage homes.
+Located just 3.3 kilometres from Adelaide's CBD and overlooking North Adelaide and the Adelaide Park Lands, Thorngate is considered one of South Australia's most desirable suburbs, and is also Adelaide's smallest.

-The scarcity of available properties, combined with consistently high demand, has driven strong property values, reinforcing Thorngate's reputation as one of Adelaide's most prestigious and sought-after residential areas.

 History

 John Batty Thorngate (1795–1867) was a prominent landowner and philanthropist from Gosport, England.
 In 1840, he acquired 134 acres in South Australia under the Wakefield scheme, which included areas now known as Thorngate, Fitzroy, Medindie Gardens, and Ovingham.

 With his brother William and friend Emanuel Churcher, Thorngate initiated mid-19th century charitable initiatives, including almshouses for vulnerable women in Gosport.
 The South Australian land was later subdivided and sold in 1910, supporting settlement and infrastructure in Adelaide's northern suburbs.

 The suburb of Thorngate was named in his honour, reflecting his significant contributions as a landowner and his enduring philanthropic impact.
 Their legacy endures through the Thorngate Churcher Trust, which manages sheltered housing and care facilities for older people in Gosport.